lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 How To launch
 -------------
-To launch go to the menu -> Office -> Libreoffice impress or run
+To launch go to the menu :menuselection:`Office --> Libreoffice Impress` or run

 .. code::